Umairakbar1/business-backend/USER_PASSWORD_RECOVERY_API.md

 - The `passwordResetToken` expires in 15 minutes
 - OTP expires in 10 minutes
 - For testing, OTP is always "775511"
+- **Important**: Each new password reset request generates a fresh token and OTP
+- Previous tokens and OTPs are invalidated when a new request is made

 ---